 TRIE Cache for the Linked Data Gazetteer Language Resource

 - Using the Resource: This resource represents a cache structure containing (label -> (instance identifier, instance type)) pairs.
 TRIE matches labels from the cache against the provided tokenized text and returns entries in the (instance identifier, instance type) form that match the text.

-- isCaseSensitive - if the matching should be case sensitive or insensitive
+- isCaseSensitive - if the matching should be case sensitive or not;

 - matchStrategy - how matching should be performed.
 There are two possible options:

 - LEFTMOST_LONGEST - matches only the leftmost longest possible match.
-Example if you have "Anton Atanassov" and "Atanassov" as labels in the cache (they are going to be matched) and you have a sentence "Anton Atanassov works at ontotext" the algorithm will match only "Anton Atanassov" and there will be no "Atanassov" Lookup annotation.
-No nested annotations will be created this way.
+Example: if you have "Anton Atanassov" and "Atanassov" as labels in the cache (they are going to be matched) and you have a sentence "Anton Atanassov works at Ontotext" the algorithm will match only "Anton Atanassov" and there will be no "Atanassov" Lookup annotation.
+This way no nested annotations will be created.

-- ALL - match all that can be matched.
+- ALL - matches all that can be matched.
 The above example will match both "Anton Atanassov" and "Atanassov".

-- (optional) path2rules - The path to a groovy source code file containing rules for re-writing a label.
-The source should contain a workFlow method that returns a set of Strings.
+- (optional) path2rules - the path to a groovy source code file containing rules for re-writing a label.
+The source must contain a workFlow method that returns a set of Strings.
 The groovy code is used for creating derivatives of a label.
-When a label is added to the cache, all its derivatives are added too.
-For example let's say you want to lookup the label "Obama, Barak" but in most articles the mention of the name is "Barak Obama".
-You can use a rule in the groovy code so when you pass "Obama, Barak" you get "Obama, Barak", "Barak Obama" and both labels are added to the cache for matching
+When a label is added to the cache, all its derivatives are added as well.
+For example, let's say you want to lookup the label "Obama, Barak" but in most articles the mention of the name is "Barak Obama".
+You can use a rule in the groovy code so when you pass "Obama, Barak" you get "Obama, Barak", "Barak Obama" and both labels are added to the cache for matching.

 ?concept <-> URI instance;

 ?literal <-> Literal label;

 - shouldCreateDump - if the cache should be serialized (default is true);